puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `ensure`

 Specifies whether this cluster should exist or not.
-Valid values are `present` and `absent`.
+Valid values are 'present' and 'absent'.

-Defaults to `present`
+Defaults to 'present' .

 ##### `profile_base`

 Required.
 Specifies the full path to where WebSphere _profiles_ are stored.

-The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`
+The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`.

 ##### `dmgr_profile`

 Required.
-The DMGR profile that this cluster should be created under.
+The DMGR profile under which this cluster should be created.
 The `wsadmin` tool is used from this profile.

 Example: `PROFILE_DMGR_01`